-NAME AFFILIATION WITH FUND AFFILIATION WITH ADVISER Wesley R. Gray, PhD Trustee and President of the Trust Executive Managing Member John R. Vogel Treasurer, Chief Financial Officer Managing Member Patrick R. Cleary Secretary, Chief Compliance Officer Chief Executive Officer Sean Hegarty Assistant Treasurer Chief Operating Officer
+NAME AFFILIATION WITH FUND AFFILIATION WITH ADVISER Wesley R. Gray, PhD Trustee and President of the Trust Executive Managing Member John R. Vogel Treasurer, Chief Financial Officer Managing Member Patrick R. Cleary Secretary Chief Executive Officer Jessica Leighty Chief Compliance Officer Chief Compliance Officer Sean Hegarty Assistant Treasurer Chief Operating Officer

-Under the Advisory Agreement for the Fund, the Adviser bears all of the costs of each of the Fund, except for the advisory fee, payments under the Fund's Rule 12b-1 Distribution and Service Plan (the "Plan"), brokerage expenses, acquired fund fees and expenses, taxes, interest (including borrowing costs), litigation expenses and other non-routine or extraordinary expenses (including litigation to which the Trust or the Fund may be a party and indemnification of the Trustees and officers with respect thereto).
+Under the Advisory Agreement for the Fund, the Adviser bears all of the costs of the Fund, except for the advisory fee, payments under the Fund's Rule 12b-1 Distribution and Service Plan (the "Plan"), brokerage expenses, acquired fund fees and expenses, taxes, interest (including borrowing costs), litigation expenses and other non-routine or extraordinary expenses (including litigation to which the Trust or the Fund may be a party and indemnification of the Trustees and officers with respect thereto).